IronBrandon/SBModernized-Fabric/README.md

 6. **No Enchant Glint** can be used for removing the enchant glint.
 7. **Serified Font** is another preference thing.
 Has no noticeable performance impact and looks perfect in a majority of UIs, and in some cases simply looks better than Vanilla font.

 Try to keep the resource packs in their default order.
-Cubic Leaves and Whimscape Leaves only work together if Cubic is over Whimscape.

 ## Visuals